Creative Writing: Starting to Write

-Suitable for anyone who is interested in writing short stories or novels, whether you have some experience or none at all.
+Are you interested in writing short stories or novels?
+Whether you have some creative writing experience or none at all, we welcome you.

-The workshops will include discussion and plenty of writing individually and in groups.
-They will be intense but fun, and should leave you feeling enthused and eager to go home and write.
+You will participate in discussion and engage in plenty of writing - individually and in groups.
+These workshops will be intense but fun, and should leave you feeling enthused and eager to go home and write.
 You’ll be amazed how much you create over the space of a day, and at the end of that day you should have the tools to help you to write with more confidence.

-Character – Starting with something as simple as a watch or a shopping list, you’ll learn how to create intriguing, engaging characters, you’ll learn how to get to know those characters, develop them and use them in your work.
+- Create character : Starting with something as simple as a watch or a shopping list, you’ll learn how to create intriguing, engaging characters, you’ll learn how to get to know those characters, develop them and use them in your work.

-Structure – The screenwriter, William Goldman, said ‘Get in late and leave early.’
+- Develop structure : The screenwriter, William Goldman, said ‘Get in late and leave early.’
 What did he mean?
 Where should you start, where should you finish, and how do you keep interest up in between?
 A look at beginnings, middles and ends.
 Basically, how to tell a story.

-Place – I’m 54, but I can remember every step of the route I took from home to primary school when I was seven years old.
+- Evoke place : I’m 54, but I can remember every step of the route I took from home to primary school when I was seven years old.
 I can bring to mind sights, sounds, smells and textures.
 Why are places so evocative, and how do you translate a vivid sense of place into your writing?

 Anyone with an interest in writing is welcome to attend.